lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 ~~~
 {: #alg-composite-serialize title="SerializePublicKey(mlkemPK, tradPK) -> bytes"}

 Deserialization reverses this process.
-key is deserialized according to their respective standard as shown in {{appdx_components}}.
+Each component key is deserialized according to their respective specification as shown in {{appdx_components}}.

 The following describes how to instantiate a `DeserializePublicKey(bytes)` function for a given composite algorithm reperesented by `<OID>`.